 It’s really important to do your research, and compare not just the quotes but the companies who are providing them.
 Have a look at each quote in detail, as often the cheapest option comes with a host of added fees, an unusually high excess, or does not cover what you require.

-In terms of customer service, some of the companies with the best reputations (as analysed by Bought By Many) include:
+In terms of customer service, some of the companies with the best reputations in 2021 (as analysed by Bought By Many) include:

 How often do I need to buy car insurance?

 Policies usually last for a year – you can pay annually or monthly, but monthly is almost always more expensive overall due to interest and admin fees.
 With monthly, you will also pay a deposit, which can be around 20% of the total annual cost.

 What isn’t covered?